Climate change puts Venezuelan amphibians at risk of extinction

 The wave of frog extinction began in Mexico and has spread south to South America, said Jon Paul Rodriguez of the Species Conservation Commission of the International Union for Conservation of Nature (IUCN).

-Countries such as Costa Rica, Panama and Ecuador have also initiated conservation centers.
+Countries such as Costa Rica, Panama and Ecuador have also initiated conservation centres.

 "The toads are like the canaries that were used in ancient times in the mines: they are a sign that something serious is going on in the environment," Rodriguez said.